Parametric3/PHBS_MLF_2019/README.md

 3. **Category features** (Feature type = 3):

-This part is to generate features related to categories, see our [code](./Features(user and category).ipynb)
+This part is to generate features related to categories, see our [code](./Features(user and category).ipynb).

 Feature name| type | Explaination
 ---|---|---